Spin crossover

 Spin crossover (SCO) is a phenomenon that occurs in some metal complexes wherein the spin state of the complex changes due to an external stimulus.
-The stimuli can include temperature or pressure.
-Spin crossover is sometimes referred to as spin transition or spin equilibrium behavior.
-The change in spin state usually involves interchange of low spin (LS) and high spin (HS) configuration.
+The stimuli can include temperature, pressure or radiation.
+Spin crossover is referred to as spin transition if takes place suddenly,or spin equilibrium, when is gradual.
+However, this terminology is not strict, the "cross-over" and "transition" being often considered equivalent.
+The change in spin state usually involves transformation from a low spin (LS) ground state (at low temperatures and/or high pressure) towards a high spin (HS) ground configuration (at high temperature or reduced/normal pressure).